RocketChat/Rocket.Chat/.github/PULL_REQUEST_TEMPLATE.md

 <!-- This is a pull request template, you do not need to uncomment or remove the comments, they won't show up in the PR text. -->

 <!-- Your Pull Request name should start with one of the following tags
-  [NEW] For new features
+  feat: Adding a new feature
-  [IMPROVE] For an improvement (performance or little improvements) in existing features [FIX] For bug fixes that affect the end-user
+  refactor: For an improvement (performance or little improvements) in existing features
-  [BREAK] For pull requests including breaking changes
+  fix: For bug fixes that affect the end-user
-  Chore: For small tasks
+  chore: For small tasks
-  Doc: For documentation
+  doc: For documentation
+  ci: For updating CI configuration
+  test: For adding tests
+  i18n: For updating any translations
+  regression: For fixing any regression
 -->

 <!-- Checklist!!!
 If you're unsure about any of them, don't hesitate to ask.
 We're here to help!
 This is simply a reminder of what we are going to look for before merging your code.